poojahooda22/Mousetrail-effect-shot/README.md

 ## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type-aware lint r
+If you are developing a production application, we recommend updating the configuration to enable type-aware lint

 ```j
 export default defineConfig([